likai1993/likai1993.github.io/_pages/about.md

 News
 ----
-*June.
+*Jun.
 2022*: **I am looking for self-motivated students to work on system security!
 If you are interested in my research, feel free to drop me an email!**

 ~~*Mar.
 2022*: **I will be joining the Dept. of CS at SDSU as a tenure-track Assistant Professor.
-Thanks everyone for the support!** ~~
+Thanks everyone for the support!**~~

 ~~*Nov.
 2021*: **I am on the job market this year, if you have positions in cybersecurity, I'd love to get in touch!**~~